Lyle Shelton (lobbyist): Family First Party (2022–present)

-Shelton is running in the 2023 New South Wales state election for the Legislative Council.
+Shelton stood in the 2023 New South Wales state election for the Legislative Council.
+His group got 1.2% with 58,361 votes.

+Shelton stood as the lead Senate candidate for Family First in New South Wales at the 2025 Australian federal election.
+He got 1.62% with 80,560 votes.

+Other activities

+Shelton was employed by Oodgeroo MP Mark Robinson from at least August 2019 and as of October 2020.

+From 2022, Shelton presented a program on ADH TV.

 Award

-In December 2016, Shelton was awarded the World Magazine's 2016 Daniel of the Year because of his role in the same-sex marriage debate in Australia.
+In December 2016, Shelton was awarded World Magazine's "2016 Daniel of the Year" for his role in the same-sex marriage debate in Australia.

-Controversy
+Views

 Shelton has drawn controversy for repeatedly referring to children brought up by same-sex couples as a Stolen Generation, for his disappointment in Christians who support same-sex marriage, and for his support for parents who wished to use conversion therapy on LGBT minors.

 Shelton has claimed a drag queen show is "pornography".